digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/persistence.rst

     canton.sequencers.<sequencer-name>.sequencer.high-availability.exclusive-storage.max-connections = Z

-A Canton participant node will establish up to ``X + Y + 2`` permanent connections with the database, whereas a synchronizer will use up to ``X`` permanent connections, except for a sequencer with HA setup that will allocate up to ``2X`` connections.
+A Canton participant node will establish up to ``X + Y + 2`` permanent connections with the database, whereas a sync domain will use up to ``X`` permanent connections, except for a sequencer with HA setup that will allocate up to ``2X`` connections.
 During startup, the node will use an additional set of at most ``X`` temporary connections during database initialisation.